Smart Choices and the Selection Monad

 Theorem~\ref{theorem:equivalences} holds a little more generally: for products of base types.
 The proof remains the same, using the fact that equality at any product of base types can be programmed using equality at base types.
 It follows that we have full abstraction at products of base types, i.e., for all programs of types of order 0.
 A standard argument then shows that full abstraction holds for values of types of order 1; whether or not it holds for programs of types of order 1 is, however, open.

 As a corollary of Theorem~\ref{theorem:equivalences} we have completeness for purity (i.e., effect-freeness) assertions at base types.
-Indeed we have it in a strong form: \begin{corollary} For any program $M\type b$, we have:
+Indeed we have it in a strong form: \begin{cor} For any program $M\type b$, we have: